^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The concept of "regurgitation" (Latin regurgitation) is inextricably linked with the period of infancy and breastfeeding.
-Regurgitation - casting a small amount of gastric contents into the pharynx and the oral cavity in combination with the escape of air.
-In fact, regurgitation is a manifestation of gastroesophageal reflux (GER), caused by anatomical and physiological features of the upper part of the digestive tract of the baby.
+The concept of "regurgitation" (Latin: regurgitation) is inextricably linked with the period of infancy and breastfeeding.
+Regurgitation is the throwing of a small amount of gastric contents into the pharynx and oral cavity in combination with the release of air.
+In essence, regurgitation is a manifestation of gastroesophageal reflux (GER), caused by the anatomical and physiological features of the upper digestive tract of the infant.
 Regurgitation should not be confused with GERD.

-Newborns normally regurgitate small amounts (usually 5-10 ml) shortly after feeding; Rapid feeding and ingestion of air can be the cause of this, although regurgitation occurs without these factors.
-This can be a sign of overfeeding.
-Occasionally, a healthy child may also experience vomiting, but persistent vomiting, especially if it is combined with a delay in physical development, is often a sign of a serious disorder.
-Causes include serious infections (eg, sepsis), gastroesophageal reflux, obstructive diseases of the digestive tract, such as pyloric stenosis or intestinal obstruction (for example, due to stenosis or twisting of the duodenum), neurological disorders (eg, meningitis, swelling, or other voluminous formations), as well as metabolic disorders (eg, adrenogenital syndrome, galactosemia ).
-In older children, the cause of vomiting can be acute gastroenteritis or appendicitis.
+Newborns normally regurgitate small amounts (usually 5–10 ml) shortly after feeding; rapid feeding and air ingestion may be responsible, although regurgitation may occur without these factors.
+It may be a sign of overfeeding.
+Occasionally, a healthy infant may also vomit, but persistent vomiting, especially when associated with failure to thrive, is more often a sign of a serious disorder.
+Causes include serious infections (eg, sepsis), gastroesophageal reflux, obstructive gastrointestinal disorders such as pyloric stenosis or intestinal obstruction (eg, due to duodenal stenosis or volvulus), neurologic disorders (eg, meningitis, tumor or other mass lesions), and metabolic disorders (eg, adrenogenital syndrome, galactosemia ).
+In older infants, vomiting may result from acute gastroenteritis or appendicitis.

-The frequency of regurgitation varies from 18% to 40% of cases among children seeking advice from a pediatrician.
-Not less than 67% of all four-month-old children regurgitate at least once a day, and 23% of children of regurgitation are considered parents as "anxiety."
-In general, regurgitation was also considered a "benign" condition, which spontaneously passes to 12-18 months after birth.
+The incidence of spitting up varies from 18% to 40% of cases among children consulting a pediatrician.
+No less than 67% of all four-month-old children spit up at least once a day, and in 23% of children, spitting up is considered a “concern” by parents.
+In general, spitting up is considered a “benign” condition that spontaneously resolves by 12-18 months after birth.

 What do need to examine?